 Nearly all provinces and territories have a .00% BAC restriction for young and novice drivers as part of their Graduated Licensing Programs.
 A major limitation on many of these programs however, is that the .00% BAC restriction is lifted when the driver completes the Graduated Licensing Program.
 This is usually around the age of 18 or 19, which corresponds to the legal drinking age in most jurisdictions – a period during which alcohol consumption and range of binge drinking increase.

-Several provinces have extended the .00% BAC restriction beyond the framework of the Graduated Licensing Program and others are in the process of doing so, in their ongoing efforts to reduce the risks of impairment-related crashes among youth.
+Several provinces have extended the .00% BAC restriction beyond the framework of the Graduated Licensing Program in their ongoing efforts to reduce the risks of impairment-related crashes among youth.